-(4) As a condition of granting such consent, the owner may stipulate that all defaults under the hire purchase agreement shall be made good and may require the hirer and the assignee to execute and deliver to the owner an assignment agreement, in a form approved by the owner, whereby without affecting the continuing personal liability of the hirer in such respects, the assignee agrees with the owner to be personally liable to pay the instalments of hire remaining unpaid and to perform and observe all other stipulations and conditions of the hirer in respect of such liabilities.

-(5) The right, title and interest of a hirer under a hire-purchase agreement shall be capable of passing in by operation of law to the legal representative of the hirer but nothing in this clause shall relieve the legal representative from compliance with the provisions of the hire-purchase agreement.
+- (4) As a condition of granting such consent, the owner may stipulate that all defaults under the hire purchase agreement shall be made good and may require the hirer and the assignee to execute and deliver to the owner an assignment agreement, in a form approved by the owner, whereby without affecting the continuing personal liability of the hirer in such respects, the assignee agrees with the owner to be personally liable to pay the instalments of hire remaining unpaid and to perform and observe all other stipulations and conditions of the hirepurchase agreement during the residue of the term thereof and whereby the assignee indemnifies the hirer in respect of such liabilities. - (5) The right, title and interest of a hirer under a hire-purchase agreement shall be capable of passing in by operation of law to the legal representative of the hirer but nothing in this clause shall relieve the legal representative from compliance with the provisions of the hire-purchase agreement.